hjeong04/RestaurantTracker/README.md

 - As a user, I want to be able to select a restaurant with the given name, type or location and view its details
 - As a user, I want to save my restaurant list to file.
 - As a user, I want to be able to load my restaurant list from file.

+## Phase 4: Task 2
+For this task, I have included a type hierarchy in my code.
+- AddListener, RemoveListener, SaveListener and RemoveListener classes all implement ActionListener interface.
+- Each of these classes override actionPerformed method and implement it in different ways.

+## Phase 4: Task 3